williscool/modern_js_app/design_notes.md

 # Currency Exchange Quotes

-1. test happy path for gdax service getQuote
-2. test error paths for gdax service getQuote
+- center form and/or or figure out some theme from a tutorial
+- make sure io works correctly for quotes buy and sell
+- loading indicator for async actions.
+- done

+1. wire it ui
+2. polish UI
 3. (timebox 30 mins) awaitify
-4. wire it ui
-5. polish UI
-6. done
+4. done

 left